TSSAA keeps state tournaments alive

 Also passed by the Board was the TSSAA’s longstanding policy of letting local school administrators, coaches and boards determine regular-season competition.
 Teams do not have to play a regular season in a spring sport to be allowed to play in postseason.
 A decision on the Spring Fling, currently scheduled for May 19-22, will be made later.

-The boys’ tournament, scheduled for this week, was also suspended, leaving 24 teams (including Mt.
+The boys’ tournament, scheduled for last week, was also suspended, leaving 24 teams (including Mt.
 Juliet) in a holding pattern.

 Childress told the board he had been flooded with emails from, not just adults, but students, asking that the basketball tournaments be saved even though all college seasons at all levels have now been canceled for the remainder of the school year and pro leagues and events suspended or delayed, a sentiment echoed by some of the other board members.